Marozva2/toy-problems/README.md

 ### Net Salary Calculator

 The program's major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
 It calculates the payee (i.e. Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.

+NB: Use KRA, NHIF, and NSSF values provided in the link below.

+- https://www.aren.co.ke/payroll/taxrates.htm Links to an external site.

+Links to an external site.- Links to an external site.Links to an external site.

+- www.kra.go.ke/en/individual/calculate-tax/calculating-tax/payeLinks to an external site.

 ## Getting Started